mihaildono/padawan-project/youngling/exercises/loop-tasks.md

 " o*****o "
 "*********"
 </pre>
-It has one argument(number), which defines the longest line of the pyramid.
 The Christmas Tree should also have Christmas balls every second row, after the first and without the last one.
 </p>
 </details>